JeffreySarnoff/ArbNumerics.jl/docs/src/precisions.md

-## minimum precision
+## available precision

-The minimum precision is 24 significant bits, or 8 significant digits.
+- The minimum precision is 24 significant bits, or 8 significant digits.
+- There is no maximum; 2^14 bits or 5_000 digits are easily accomodated.

 ## working precision